Ballotblock/registrationserver/README.md

-# server
+# registrationserver
-RESTful API / Backend Server for Ballotblock
+RESTful api that allows users to sign up for an account / participate in Ballotblock elections.